U.S. Army Supply Base New Orleans

 The US Army Supply Base in New Orleans is a former military supply depot that was established in 1919.
 It served the United States military installations in the Gulf Coast of the United States through two world wars, and up through 2005 when it was closed and sold to the city of New Orleans.

 Establishment

 Robert F. Broussard, United States Senator from Louisiana, urged Quartermaster General of the United States Army Henry Granville Sharpe to consider New Orleans as a location for a new supply depot to equip Gulf Coast military regiments that had formed in response to the 1917 outbreak of World War I. Construction was completed in 1919, making it one of thirteen Army supply depots in the United States as of that date.
 It served military installations in Alabama, Florida, Louisiana, Mississippi, Texas and the Panama Canal Zone.

 Base closing

-When the 2005 Base Realignment and Closure Commission took effect, military units moved elsewhere, and the base was closed September 15, 2011, and sold to the City of New Orleans.
+When the 2005 Base Realignment and Closure Commission took effect, military units moved elsewhere, and the base was closed on September 15, 2011, and sold to the City of New Orleans.
 Concern about the future of the historic structures that were no longer under Federal jurisdiction led to a Programmatic Agreement (PA) as a means of oversight.